Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

-**A.** These data are stored as a sequence of $N$ time stamps representing an increasing sequence of times at which the neuron spiked.
-When we run the plot command with only one input vector, we plot an index that runs from 1 to $n$ (the length of the vector) on the $x$-axis against the numerical values in that vector on the $y$-axis.
+**A.** These data are stored as a sequence of time stamps representing an increasing sequence of times at which the neuron spiked.
+When we run the plot command with only one input vector, we plot an index that runs from 1 to the length of the vector on the $x$-axis against the numerical values in that vector on the $y$-axis.
 Therefore the plot shows an increasing line where the $x$-axis represents the spike number and the $y$-axis represents the spike time.
 Notice that the vector ends at an $x$-axis value of 750, which corresponds to the length of the vector.
 Also, the values on the $y$-axis range from 0 to 30; these correspond to times starting near 0 s and ending near 30 s, as we expect for the 30 s recording.
 Although this plot is not immediately useful, the results are consistent with our expectations for the data.